 This page provides an overview on what a consultant is (and is not), and instructions on processing consultant agreements.

 We recommend that you review this page prior to setting up a Consultant Agreement and refer back to it as needed.
-We have also created a Consultant Agreement: Best Practice Checklist to ensure that a Consultant Agreement is processed as expeditiously as possible.
+Please refer to the UC Davis Policy and Procedure Manual Consultant Agreements policy 380-70 for additional guidance.

 - Selecting Consultants